Early Intensive Developmental and Behavioral Intervention (EIDBI) Provider Enrollment and Polices and Procedures

 What do I need to start?

-In order to enroll an every EIDBI agency must have an enrolled QSP OR Level I provider, employed by the agency, who has advanced certification in one of the approved DHS Treatment modalities.
+In order to enroll, every EIDBI agency must have an enrolled Qualified Supervising Professionals (QSP) OR Level I provider, employed by the agency, who has advanced certification in one of the approved DHS Treatment modalities.
 A Level 1 provider must be under supervision by a clinical supervisor, although technically the clinical supervisor would not need the advanced certification.
-Most commonly, EIDBI agencies enroll a Qualified Supervising Professionals (QSP) who has the advanced certification.
+Most commonly, EIDBI agencies enroll a QSP who has the advanced certification.

 The Qualified Supervising Professionals (“QSP”) must meet the requirements listed in 7120C.
 This includes: